fredricknyangau/zealnet-billing-system-frontend/docs/development/performance.md

 ## Overview

-This document outlines all performance optimizations implemented to achieve 100% compliance with the WiFi Billing Platform requirements.
+This document outlines all performance optimizations implemented to achieve 100% compliance with the ZealNet ISP Platform requirements.

 ---